ATB (DJ): Career

+1993-1999: "Sequential One"

-Tanneberger started his music career as a dance project Sequential One (SQ-1).
-In February 1993, Sequential One released debut single "Let Me Hear You", followed by "Dance"/"Raving".
-Singles brought André small financial benefits; he gained the opportunity to organize a mini-studio.
-In 1994 the project turned into the band adding three new members: Ulrich Pöppelbaum, Woody van Eyden and vocalist Morpha.
-In early 1995 the House Nation label released the group's first album, Dance.
+Tanneberger started his music career in a dance project, Sequential One (SQ-1).
+In February 1993, the act released debut single "Let Me Hear You", followed by "Dance"/"Raving".
+However, these singles brought to André few earnings, so he later gained the opportunity to organize a mini-studio.
+In 1994 the project turned into the band, adding three new members: Ulrich Pöppelbaum, Woody van Eyden and vocalist Morpha.
+In early 1995 the "House Nation" record label released the group's first album, Dance.

 After great success in its native Germany, Sequential One gradually became known elsewhere in Europe.
-Their second album, Energy issued in Germany, was also released in the Netherlands, Austria, Switzerland and Hungary.
-Despite this success and growing popularity, two members of the project —Woody van Eyden and Morpha — left in 1998; only André and Ullrich remained in the group.
-In 1999 Sequential One ceased to exist.
-Shortly before the collapse, André managed to release the last single "Angels" and the compilation album Decades.
+Their second album, Energy, was also released in the Netherlands, Austria, Switzerland and Hungary.
+Despite this success and growing popularity, two members of the project — Woody van Eyden and Morpha — left in 1998, leaving only André and Ulrich in the band, and Sequential One was disbanded the following year.
+Shortly before the collapse, André released the last single "Angels" and the compilation album Decades.